i-am-sam-codes/i-am-sam-codes/README.md

 ## Hello World, I'm Sam 👋

 ### I'm a self-taught coder and creator.
 I like to make stuff and post it on the internet! 👽
-- 🔭 I’m currently working through a course The Odin Project
+- 🔭 I’m currently working through a course: The Odin Project 👩🏻‍💻
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript!
 - 👯 I’m looking to collaborate on open source
 - 📫 How to reach me: [Instagram](https://www.instagram.com/iamsamcodes/)
 - 😄 Pronouns: She/Her